6 Causal Inference for Longitudinal Data

 Q1_pred <- predict(Q1_model, type = "response")

-# Step 3: Estimate g models (treatment mechanism)
+# Step 3: Estimate g models (treatment mechanisms)

 g1 <- glm(A1 ~ A0 + L0 + L1, data = data, family = binomial)